Graham Gano: Carolina Panthers

+2012 season

 On November 20, 2012, Gano was signed by the Carolina Panthers, replacing Justin Medlock.
 He played in the last six games of the season under head coach Ron Rivera and converted nine out of eleven field goal attempts.

+2013 season

-In the 2013 season, he converted all 42 extra point attempts and 24 of 27 field goal attempts.
+In the 2013 season, Gano converted all 42 extra point attempts and 24 of 27 field goal attempts.

+2014 season

 On February 28, 2014, it was announced that Gano had signed a new four-year contract with the Panthers worth $12.4 million.
 He converted all 34 extra point attempts and 29 of 35 field goal attempts.